aycanogut/aycanogut/README.md

 <h3 align="left">
                 I've been working in the industry for a few months.
 I have a passion for learning new concepts and technologies.
-                My goal is to grow as a person by learning new skills and languages I want to use that knowledge to solve
+                My goal is to grow as a person by learning new skills and languages.
+I want to use that knowledge to solve
                 real
                 world problems and contribute to the community.</h3>